OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

     ```console
     npm install
-    npm start:unified
+    npm run start:unified
     ```

 This will start the web server on localhost.
-When you want to stop the web server, run `npm stop:unified`.
+When you want to stop the web server, run `npm run stop:unified`.

 To debug task pane code, see [Debug add-ins on Windows using Visual Studio Code and Microsoft Edge WebView2 (Chromium-based)](https://learn.microsoft.com/office/dev/add-ins/testing/debug-desktop-using-edge-chromium) and related articles.